Puffin Grant FAQ’s

 At the end of the calendar year in which the Puffin grant was awarded, all grantees are required to send a report.

-- If the funds from Puffin have not yet been fully spent and/or if the project has not yet occurred, you will file an ANNUAL REPORT.
+- If the funds from Puffin have not yet been fully spent and/or if the project has not been completed, you will file an ANNUAL REPORT.

-- If the funds have been fully spent and the project is underway or has been completed, you will file a FINAL REPORT.
+- If the funds have been fully spent and the project has been completed, you will file a FINAL REPORT.

 - If you file an Annual Report, you are required to file another report at the end of the following year.
 Use the same criteria as above to determine whether an Annual Report (ongoing use of funds or project) or a Final Report (completed use of funds or project) is called for.